Yankees vs. Padres MLB Betting Odds, Trends & Prediction

-With Marcus Stroman set to oppose Dylan Cease in the pitching matchup, what’s the best value on the board for Saturday night’s Yankees vs. Padres game?
-First pitch from Petco Park is set for 9:40 p.m.
+With Clarke Schmidt set to oppose Joe Musgrove in Sunday’s Yankees vs. Padres series finale, what’s the smart bet today?
+First pitch from Petco Park is set for 4:10 p.m.
 ET.

 Game Matchup & Betting Odds